bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 * No specific throughput target is chosen.
 The design is a toy example and so its performance is not of practical interest.
 * The design generally partitions each network layer to its own AI engine tile where feasible.
 This simplifies system partitioning and allows a well-defined scope for each AI Engine kernel to be built.
 * Memory tile zero-padding capability is leveraged to expand input tensor shapes from (28,28,1) to (28,32,1) to satisfy AI Engine memory alignment and PLIO bit width requirements.
-* Memory tile multi-dimensional addressing capabilities are leveraged to transfer efficiently I/O data for compute consumption with minimal core cycles being required for data shuffling or lane adjustments within the core.
+* Memory tile multi-dimensional addressing capabilities are leveraged to efficiently transfer I/O data for compute consumption with minimal core cycles being required for data shuffling or lane adjustments within the core.
 * Compute workloads for 2D convolutional layers leverage the efficient `mac_4x8_8x4()` intrinsic for `bfloat16` data types to achieve a maximum efficiency of 128 MAC operations per cycle when feasible by a particular layer.
 * Compute workloads leverage the less efficient `mac_elem_16_2()` intrinsic for `bfloat16` data types with a maximum efficiency of 64 MAC operations per cycle in cases where `mac_4x8_8x4()` is not feasible (for example in the `conv2d_w1()` layer which only receives data from a single input channel).
-* The design combines together the `flatten_w6()` and `dense_w7()` layers to the same AI Engine tile.
+* The design combines the `flatten_w6()` and `dense_w7()` layers to the same AI Engine tile.
-* Weights & biases are stored in local tile memory instead of in memory tiles since the former admit a means to establish a read-only access scheme using asynchronous buffers that permits the weights to be read only once at startup.
+* Weights & biases are stored in local tile memory instead of in memory tiles because the former admit a means to establish a read-only access scheme using asynchronous buffers that permits the weights to be read only once at startup.
 Larger ML networks with millions of weights require streaming solutions based on memory tiles; such a complex solution is excessive for the small MNIST problem considered here where all weights may be stored easily within the array.

 ### Vitis Functional Simulation

 This tutorial uses a new tool feature called Vitis Functional Simulation (VFS) to validate the MNIST ConvNet classifier AI Engine implementation against its Python behavioral models.
-The VFS feature generates executable "shared objects" of the AI Engine and PL portions of your heterogenous Versal design, allowing it to be brought into familiar simulation frameworks, namely Matlab and Python.
+The VFS feature generates executable "shared objects" of the AI Engine and PL portions of your heterogenous Versal design, allowing it to be brought into familiar simulation frameworks, namely MATLAB and Python.
 This allows functional verification of your Versal AI Engine and PL designs without leaving your preferred simulation framework and without creating I/O files for this purpose.

 Vitis Functional Simulation is an EA tool feature in 2024.2.
 To obtain instructions and design examples, request access to the [Vitis Functional Simulation Early Access Secure Site](https://account.amd.com/en/member/vitis-functional-simulation.html).